GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

+!!!
+Note
+    Gluu Server 4.0 is now in public beta.
+Take a [test drive](https://gluu.org/docs/ce/4.0/installation-guide/test-drive/) today!

 # Preparing VM for Gluu Server Installation
 ## Overview

-Thank you for your interest in the Gluu Server!

-This document will provide instructions for preparing a VM  for a standard Gluu Server deployment (i.e. **not** Docker).
+This document provides instructions for preparing a VM for a standard Gluu Server deployment.
 Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).

 Good luck and welcome to the community!